-Last review - February 2019
+Last review - April 2022

-In this folder you will find of the policies on which Little Hands bases its practice and also an outline of how we use the Early Years Foundation Stage (EYFS) 2017 to plan the children's care and education.
+Little Hands bases its practice and outlines how the Early Years Foundation Stage (EYFS) 2021 is used to plan the children's care and education through these policies.

 When signing your admission form you agree to abide by the policies.
 Similarly, all members of staff agree to abide by the nursery's policies by signing their contract.